DeannaCarina/HarryPotterQuiz/README.md

 <img src="assets/images/readme-images/colors.png" alt="Image showing the colour scheme of the website"><br><br>

 The main colours used on the website are the headings and navigation links on click of the 'get results' button - these correspond to the colours on the front of the related Harry Potter book.
-Initially (as you can see from the wireframes) I had chosen to have the links here these specific colour too to add familiarity for the user, however I felt that having so many colours on the main page would distract the user and encourage them to navigate away due to information overload.
+Initially (as you can see from the wireframes) I had chosen to have the links with these specific colours too, in able to add familiarity for the user, however I felt that having so many colours on the main page would distract the user and encourage them to navigate away due to information overload.
 As such, I have made the div-links to the quiz pages very neutral in colour and added an image to the left hand side of the nav-link of the front cover image of each Harry Potter book.
 On hover of the answers, the colour changes to a light grey as a visual aid to the user of which answer they are going to click, and on click of an answer the background colour goes to a darker grey with a dark grey border as a further visual aid of which answer they have selected - I chose to keep these colours neutral so there is no visual clue as to which answer is correct.
 The quiz pages all have a transparent background behind the answers to ensure the user is not distracted by the background.
 I generated the colours above by using an eyedropper tool on the front covers of the book images below.

 <img src="assets/images/readme-images/colour-scheme.png" alt="Image showing the colours of the Harry Potter book front covers"><br><br>